Scientific Program

 Validated Assays for Clinical Manufacture

-Organized by: Cheryl Hutchins, PhD (Royal Brisbane & Women’s Hospital, Brisbane, Australia)
+Co-Chairs: Cheryl Hutchins, PhD (Royal Brisbane & Women’s Hospital, Brisbane, Australia) & Heather Donaghy, PhD (Therapeutic Innovation Australia, Sydney, Australia)

 Translation of research product to a clinical trial requires a mindshift from research to manufacturing consistency.
 This session will focus on developing and validating testing methodologies for CAR/Vector/Cell Therapy during manufacture.